DataValues/Geo/README.md

 ### 1.1.3 (2014-11-19)

-* On invalid precision fall back to default instead of dividing by zero.
+* Fall back to default on invalid precision instead of dividing by zero.

 ### 1.1.2 (2014-11-18)